Peltola, 1st Alaska Native in Congress, wins full term

 JUNEAU, Alaska (AP) — U.S. Rep. Mary Peltola has been elected to a full term in the House, months after the Alaska Democrat won a special election to the seat following the death earlier this year of longtime Republican Rep. Don Young.

-Peltola defeated Republicans Sarah Palin and Nick Begich and Libertarian Chris Bye in the Nov.
+Peltola defeated Republicans Sarah Palin and Nick Begich, as well as Libertarian Chris Bye in the Nov.
 8 election.
 Results of the ranked choice election were announced Wednesday.
 Palin and Begich also were candidates in the special election.

+“It’s a two-year contract,” Peltola told the Anchorage Daily News after her victory — a 55%-45% margin over Palin in the final tabulation round — was announced.
+“I will be happy to work for Alaskans again, as long as they’ll have me.”

 Peltola, who is Yup’ik, with her win in August became the first Alaska Native to serve in Congress and the first woman to hold Alaska’s House seat.
 The win also buoyed her fundraising, outpacing those of her rivals in the lead-up to this month’s election.